-On the whole the level of the test wasmoderate.
-The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.Reasoningsection was slightly tougher than quant section.
-Verbal section was easy to moderate.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Reasoning section was slightly tougher than Quant section.
+Verbal section was moderate.
 The key to getting a good percentile was time management and selection of questions.